YET ANOTHER COMPANY THAT WANTS TO "REVIEW MY ESSAY."

 Hiding from your essay (probably) won't help.

 Can't think of how to answer that prompt?
-Need an objective set of eyes to criticize your first draft?
+Need an objective set of eyes to critique your first draft?
 Already finished your essays three months ago but want students currently attending the universities on your list to give you their opinion?

 Here at Skiveo, the college and university essays of our mentors, students who have or are attending Princeton University, the University of Chicago, the University of Pennsylvania, etc. reflect what distinguishes them from others and in turn an understanding of the goal of an admissions essay.